zer0relm/cs262/README.md

 This set of quick-start applications is distributed for use by students of [CS 262 at Calvin College](https://cs.calvin.edu/courses/cs/262).
-The applications include:
+The applications can include:

-- examples of Android Applications implemented using Java in Android Studio.
+- examples of Android Applications implemented using Java in Android Studio;
+- SQL commands;
 - an example of a REST interface to a PostgreSQL database implemented using the Google Cloud Platform in Intellij IDEA.